davitbarblishvili/Matcat/README.md

 # Matcat

-The Matcat language is an imperative, mathematically-inclined, and C-like language that supports efficient matrix manipulation for Linear Algebra expressions.
+The Matcat language is an imperative, mathematically-inclined, and C-like language that supports efficient matrix manipulation for Linear Algebra.

 This is a class project for COMS W4115 Programming Languages and Translators, Spring 2021 at Columbia University.